Fields of Corn Harvested

 The instructions take you through the use of masking fluid, laying a wash and dropping in stronger colours to lay the foundations of the painting, then building up successive layers of pigment until the painting is finished.

-This exercise used a limited palette of 5 colours:
+This exercise used a limited palette of 5 colours

 - Prussian Blue